Ked57/frey/docs/frey/authentication.md

 When authentication is enabled globally, all routes require authentication by default.
 Individual routes can opt-out by setting `requireAuth: false`.
 This secure-by-default approach ensures your API is protected unless explicitly made public.

+Frey also includes a comprehensive **Role-Based Access Control (RBAC)** system that works seamlessly with authentication.
+See the [RBAC documentation](/docs/rbac) for detailed information about role-based permissions.

 ## Quick Start

 ```typescript